cmkobel/CompareM2/readme-development.md

 ```

-`realpath` makes sure that you get the absolute path which is helpful, should you later change directory.
+`realpath` makes sure that you get the absolute path.
+This is helpful, should you later change directory.

 #### 3) Activate conda env and run